Pearl River art teacher transforms rail trail with paint and imagination

 “We used water gun shooters,” he said, laughing.
 “It’s not like working in your studio.”

-“We” included his wife, Nyack TA special education teacher Tricia Crafts; their son Caden; Pearl River TA member and art teacher Andrea della Cava; along with volunteers from the Hudson Mohawk Land Conservancy, students, and random walkers on the trail who helped paint the base colors.
+“We” included his wife, Nyack TA special education teacher Tricia Crafts; their son Caden and daughter Evangeline; Pearl River TA member and art teacher Andrea della Cava and daughter Liv; along with volunteers from the Hudson Mohawk Land Conservancy, students, and random walkers on the trail who helped paint the base colors.
 The organizers of the project wanted community involvement.

 DeMarco, who is a “very big fan” of abstract expressionists Marc Rothko and Gerhard Richter, said he used a combination of exterior paint and acrylic paint for the project.